drudru/KeyBox/README.md

  * The existing build is not an optimized linux distribution
    * It takes a long time to boot
  * Key management requires logging into the device to manipulate files
+ * On my xubuntu system, the device does not ZeroConf to an IP address or mDNS name

 ## Roadmap

 * Needs a case
 * Improved method of key management
-  * Possibly a text UI at this point
+  * A telnet TUI at this point
 * Key generation for ssh
   * Generate keys
   * Emulate vi/emacs/text to play the public key for addition to authorized_keys
 * A minimal zip file distro that just utilizes a FAT filesystem.
+* i18n
 * Re-design the kb-gui system
 * Investigate a clang build system.
 It would be good to compare with existing gcc system.
 * 2017-08-17 - Just read that new RASPBIAN STRETCH LITE has been released.